stringparser/runtime/readme.md

     npm install runtime

-and then require it into any module
+and then require it into a module

 ```js
 var app = require('runtime').create();